 OECD Watch is engaged in a campaign to improve the effectiveness of National Contact Points (NCPs) of the OECD so that the NCP system can provide access to remedy for victims of business-related human right violations.
-All governments that adhere to the OECD Guidelines for Multinational Enterprises have made a binding commitment to establish effective NCPs.
+All governments that adhere to the OECD Guidelines for Multinational Enterprises (OECD Guidelines) have made a binding commitment to establish effective NCPs.
 We ask these governments to honour their commitments.

 - NCPs have the potential to be the state-based non-judicial grievance mechanism called for in the UN Guiding Principles in Business and Human Rights.
 But complaints against companies on business-related abuses filed with NCPs rarely result in remedy for victims.
 In order for the OECD Guidelines to remain a relevant tool for governing today’s global economy and ensuring that the NCP system is credible, immediate action is needed by adhering countries to strengthen the effectiveness of their NCPs.

 - Although governments are free to set up NCPs in different ways, four criteria must be met with the objective of ensuring functional equivalence: visibility, accessibility, transparency and accountability.
 Also NCPs must respect four principles when handling complaints: impartiality, predictability, equitability and compatibility with the Guidelines.
 We ask governments to honour these commitments in the Guidelines.